I am from outside of the UK; do I have the right to work in the UK?

 Where possible you must establish your right to work in the UK before applying.
 Please refer to the national guidance from Health Education England and the UK Visas and Immigration Service to check your eligibility.
 If you require a Tier 2 visa to work and train in the UK please visit the Home Office website for the latest guidance.

 Due to the extensive variation in degrees available, it is not possible to provide a definitive list of relevant degrees for entry to the STP.
-You must ensure you review the job description and person specification for the training, and the information about your preferred healthcare science specialism on the Health Careers website.
-More information about relevant degrees is in the entry requirements section.
+You can find a list of commonly accepted degrees in the entry requirements section.
+Before you apply ensure you review the job description and person specification for the training, and the information about your preferred healthcare science specialism on the Health Careers website.

 If I have already obtained an MSc in a healthcare science specialism, will I be exempt from the MSc component of the STP?

 If you wish to apply for the STP you should be prepared to undertake the full academic and work based components of the scheme.
 However if you would like your existing qualifications to be considered as credit against parts of the academic STP master’s degree, this process of Accreditation of Prior Experiential Learning (APEL) is determined on a case by case basis within universities.
 General information about this process is available from any university website.

 If I already have significant relevant work experience can I be exempt from elements of the work based learning?

 If you wish to apply for the STP you should be prepared to undertake the full work-based components of the scheme.

 If I am graduating in this academic year, am I eligible to apply for the training posts?